-The PM's speech at the UN General Assembly provides an unexpected insight into the competing political narratives on technology.
+The Prime Minister provides an unexpected insight into the competing political narratives on technology.

 Harold Wilson’s ‘white heat of technology’ speech at the 1963 Labour Party conference is the stuff of political legend.
 Closer to the present day, Cameron and Osborne’s early years at the helm of the Conservative Party were punctuated by frequent appearances at Google Zeitgeist.

 Boris Johnson has now joined the ranks of newly minted political leaders riffing on tech, using his first speech to the UN General Assembly in New York to opine on how technology is reshaping the world.

 Most media attention focused on the predictably absurd delivery.
 But once you cut through all of that, the speech provides a remarkable insight into the interplay between contemporary politics, populism and technology.

 Populist movements thrive by pivoting real or perceived grievances into a narrative that pits the people against a powerful and remote elite.
 Brexit has shown Johnson to be a master of the craft, styling himself as the very embodiment of the ‘will of the people’.